Why should I attend Homegrown Lacrosse Summer Camp?

 What are the bed sheet sizes?

-Homegrown Lacrosse Camps will train in rain and inclement weather at the discretion of the HG Staff.
-We will have access to indoor facilities at St. Thomas but availability varies.
+Homegrown Lacrosse Camps will train in rain and inclement weather at the discretion of HG staff.
+We will have access to indoor facilities at UST but availability varies.
 We will not train outside in lightning and severe weather including extremely high heat indexes.

 Where do overnight campers reside?

-The overnight campers will remain on campus during the duration of the camp.
-They will be housed in the Ireland and Brady dormitories on the UST campus.
+The overnight campers will remain on campus during the duration of camp.
+They will be housed in the Tommie North dormitories on the UST campus.

 Can I request roommates?
 And how are roommate requests honored?

-In your online registration, include the name of one individual you would like to room with (the dorm rooms are double occupancy).
+In your online registration, include the name of one individual you would like to room with (the dorms are double occupancy).
 If you don't know someone prior to camp, you will be assigned a roommate at check-in.
-We will do the best we can to pair you up with your desired roommate but cannot guarantee that to be the case.
+We will do our best to pair campers with their desired roommate but cannot make guarantees.

 Are there any activities outside of lacrosse sessions?

-Absolutely, we make sure that the fun does not end once the on-field sessions are over.
-We have a number of activities planned such as nature walks, stick stringing clinics, and counselor panels to make camp as enjoyable as possible.
+Absolutely!
+We make sure that fun does not end once the on-field sessions are over.
+We have a number of activities planned such as nature walks, stick stringing clinics, Spikeball, counselor panels and many others to make camp as enjoyable as possible.

-What happens if my son loses his key?
+What happens if my camper loses their dorm key?

 The University of St. Thomas is located at 2115 Summit Avenue, St. Paul, MN 55105.

-Drop off is 8:30 am and pick up is 4:00 pm.
-Parents will be responsible for dropping off their camper(s) as well as picking them up once camp has finished.
-Parents are also responsible for transportation to and from engagements outside of camp during the week of camp.
+Parents will be responsible for dropping off their camper(s) as well as picking them up once camp has concluded.
+Parents are also responsible for transportation to and from outside engagements during the week of camp.
 There will be more specific information on drop off/pick up times and locations shared prior to camp.